srijan-deepsource/Deepsource/README.md

+Instructions:
-Paste you ANON in anon.txt
+1) Paste your ANON in anon.txt
-Run validator.rb
+2) Run validator.rb